 When I was a florist and owned my own shop, companies would hire me to do their holiday decorating – so I have a lot of experience turning a skimpy tree into a knock out.

-The rule is to have 100 lights per foot of tree.
+The rule is to have 100 lights per foot of tree height.

-So this little 4′ tree needed another 400+ lights.
+So this little 4′ white Christmas tree needed another 400+ lights.

-I ended up taking the existing 70 lights off first, because they weren’t put on the way I like, then off to the store to get more lights!
+I ended up taking the existing 70 lights off first, because they weren’t put on the way I like.
+And then I took off to the store to get more lights!

 When all the lights have green wire

-When I got to the store, I could only find the lights with green wires that are normally used for trees.
-But after poking around, I found icicle lights with white lights and white wires.
+When I got to the store, I could only find lights with green wires that are normally used for Christmas trees.
+But after poking around, I found icicle lights – the ones with white lights and white wires.
 I’ve never used these before to light a tree, but they actually worked out great!

 How to light a white Christmas tree – like a pro!

 1. Cut a big pile of white twist-ties into 2″ lengths.
-These will hold the wires in place, and the good thing about this method of adding lights is that they can be left on the tree year after year!
+These will hold the wires in place.
+The good thing about this method of adding lights is that they can be left on the tree year after year!
 At the end of the season, I put a large, plastic trash bag over the tree and store it in the attic until next year.